mod-cpp/pacman/exercises/12/hello_cout/README.md

-# Exercise: Hello std::cout on Godbolt
+# Exercise: Hello std::cout on Godbolt.org

-## Background: Godbolt
+## Background: Compiler Explorer

+Compiler Explorer is a website where you can experiment with many different C++ compilers.
+You can compile short C++ programs, run them and inspect their assembly.

+Today, we will use it to compile and run a Hello World program.

 ## Exercise

-1. Play with Hello World on [Godbolt](https://godbolt.org/z/bceh7693T)
+1. Play with Hello World on [Compiler Explorer](https://godbolt.org/z/bceh7693T).